stephenjohnlimb/boot/K8s.md

 ```

-Some additional `kubectl` commands that will be useful:
+Some additional `kubectl` commands that will be useful, these are more for run time.

 ```
 # Get the logs out of a pod - remember kubectl get pods --selector=app=spring-boot
 # Will give you the full pod name.